Do you ever notice how indecisiveness causes confusion, ruts, and anxiety?

 Hill said that most people have the habit of reaching decisions very slowly and changing these decisions “quickly and often.”
-Making calculated, swift, and firm decisions in every aspect of your life is a needed quality that must be practiced daily to avoid blockages in your progression toward reaching the highest version of yourself.
+Making calculated, swift, and firm decisions in your life is a needed quality that should be practiced daily to avoid blockages in your progression toward reaching the highest version of yourself.

 Here are three quick ways to combat indecisiveness in your life: